In 1975, Sri Shambhavananda led a small group of yogis to Boulder, Colorado. They opened the first vegetarian restaurant

 spiritually.
 Living, meditating, and working together they flourished.

-The success of the restaurant, and later
+The success of the restaurant,

-the yogic tradition through nourishing retreats, asana practice, meditation, and seva (selfless service).
+to experience the yogic tradition through nourishing retreats, asana practice, meditation, and seva (selfless service).

 a time in America when yoga’s popularity outshines its original purpose, Shambhava Yoga stands as a living example of

 timeless teachings in a present-day practice.
 Sri Shambhavananda inspires students to combine hard work with heart work and

 use the practice of meditation to rise above, and grow from, the challenges of everyday life.